waggle-sensor/computer_vision/README.md

     return h, r
 ```

 This starts by using the ```compute_grad()``` function described in section 2.2 to get r and theta values for the entire image.
 The orientations are then normalized such that they range from 0 to n_bins, instead of from 0 to 2pi.
 These are then quantized in ```quantize_grad()```, which returns each theta rounded up and down along with a proportional distribution of the corresponding value of r.
+So far all of these operations can be efficiently computed by taking advantage of numpy's fast array operations.

+The final step, computing the gradient histograms, is what is very slow in native Python.
+Because we have to iterate over each pixel in each 4x4 grid of an image, then add it to the corresponding histogram, it is essential